How to Fix Cloudy Pool Water Fast - 5 Step Solution

 Fix pH and Alkalinity Issues

 Cloudy water often indicates pH problems.
 Test and adjust pH to 7.4-7.6 for optimal chlorine effectiveness.
 If pH is above 7.8, add muriatic acid.
-Use 1 quart of muriatic acid per 20,000 gallons to lower pH by approximately 0.2.
+Use muriatic acid carefully - start with 1 pint per 20,000 gallons and retest, as the pH drop depends on your starting alkalinity and pH levels.

 Total Alkalinity should be 80-120 ppm for most pools (60-80 for salt water generators).
 Low TA causes pH to bounce around, making it hard to maintain proper chlorine levels.
 Add sodium bicarbonate (baking soda) at 1.5 lbs per 10,000 gallons to raise TA by 10 ppm.